 brooke schlipf: PRIMARY AFS STUDENT SUBUNIT REPRESENTATIVE

-Hello my name is Brooke Schlipf and I am the primary American Fisheries Society (AFS) liaison for the fisheries and wildlife club.
+Hello my name is Brooke Schlipf and I am the Primary Student Representive for the Oregon State student subunit for the Oregon Chapter of the American Fisheries Society (ORAFS).
 I grew up in the Pacific Northwest just outside of Portland, Oregon, but spent the early years of my life and many summers in Anchorage, Alaska.
 Because of this I grew up loving the ocean, wildlife and pretty much every living thing I could find.
-Now, I have a particular interest in marine fish and invertebrates, specifically their ecology and conservation.
-I enjoy teaching along with spreading knowledge and information to kids and adults alike.
+Now, I have a particular interest in marine ecosystems, specifically their ecology and conservation.
+I enjoy teaching along with spreading knowledge and information to people of all ages.
 I think one of the most important parts of conservation is education.
 If you have any questions for me feel free to send me an email.

 coltyn kidd: TWS LIAISON